-The ADC08D1000 must be driven with a differential input signal.
+The ADC08D502 must be driven with a differential input signal.
 Operation with a single-ended signal is not recommended.
-It is important that the inputs either be a.c. coupled to the inputs with the $V{CMO}$ pin grounded, or d.c. coupled with the $V{CMO}$ pin left floating.
-An input common mode voltage equal to the $V{CMO}$ output must be provided when d.c. coupling is used.
+It is important that the inputs either be a.c. coupled to the inputs with the $V{CMO}$ pin grounded or d.c. coupled with the $V{CMO}$ pin not grounded and an input common mode voltage equal to the $V{CMO}$ output.

 Two full-scale range settings are provided with pin 14 (FSR).
-The input full-scale range is programmable in the normal mode by setting a level on pin 14 (FSR) as defined in by the specification $V{IN}$ in the Converter Electrical Characteristics.
-The full-scale range setting operates equally on both ADCs.
+A high on pin 14 causes an input full-scale range setting of 870 mVP-P, while grounding pin 14 causes an input full-scale range setting of 650 mVP-P. The full-scale range setting operates equally on both ADCs.